 The first maketh men invade for gain; the second, for safety; and the third, for reputation.
 The first use violence, to make themselves masters of other men’s persons, wives, children, and cattle; the second, to defend them; the third, for trifles, as a word, a smile, a different opinion, and any other sign of undervalue, either direct in their persons or by reflection in their kindred, their friends, their nation, their profession, or their name.

-- Leviathan by Thomas Hobbes
+- The Leviathan

 - By others:

 - Philosophy, Rhetoric, and Thomas Hobbes by Timothy Raylor